awsdocs/amazon-sagemaker-developer-guide/doc_source/howitworks-nbexamples.md

 # Using Example Notebooks<a name="howitworks-nbexamples"></a>

 Your notebook instance contains example notebooks provided by Amazon SageMaker\.
 The example notebooks contain code that shows how to apply machine learning solutions by using Amazon SageMaker\.
-Notebook instances use the `nbexamples` Jupyter extension, which enables you to view a read\-only version of an example notebook or create a copy of it so that you can modify and run it\.
+Notebook instances use the `nbexamples` Jupyter extension\.
+This enables you to view a read\-only version of an example notebook or create a copy of it so that you can modify and run it\.
 For more information about the `nbexamples` extension, see [https://github\.com/danielballan/nbexamples](https://github.com/danielballan/nbexamples)\.
 To view or use the example notebooks, choose the **SageMaker Examples** tab\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/console-nbexamples.png)